Saturday 3 October will see the opening of our tattoo artist exhibition, Inked Palette.

 I guess it’s constant creativity and change.
 I prefer pressure so the constant change in design ideas, taste and style means that even though we work in a relaxed environment, it’s nice to create something with a client and give them what they have hoped for.

 Describe what art means to you, in one word.

 By that I mean it’s a complete distraction and removal from what is happening around.
 It’s good to have a space where anything is possible and art allows that.

 What are you looking forward to the most?

 I’m excited to see what everyone brings to the table.
-William Jones from Nebula Tattoo is someone I keep in touch with and he is a great artist… it’ll be great to see what he steps up with and where the whole exhibition converges artistically.
+William where to buy generic viagra in toronto Jones from Nebula Tattoo is someone I keep in touch with and he is a great artist… it’ll be great to see what he steps up with and where the whole exhibition converges artistically.